ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 date: 2021-05-27T21:07:30-00:00
 ---

-# Get Up and Running with OCaml
+# Get Up and Running With OCaml

 This page will walk you through the installation of OCaml and the Dune build system, as well as offer support for your favourite text editor or IDE.
 These instructions work on Unix-based systems like Linux and macOS, and there are also instructions on how to install OCaml on Windows.